-And on one of our last visits the police took the served a 'section 60' on all our fans who were travelling by train, and took all our names and addresses, which is a bit over the top when we hadn't done anything wrong.
+On one of our visits in the mid-2000s the police took the served a 'section 60' on all our fans who were travelling by train, and took all our names and addresses, which is a bit over the top when we hadn't done anything wrong.
 But at least they’re usually on hand outside the station to give out leaflets to direct us to either the Terrace Bar on Leek Road, or the Venue Bar at nearby Staffordshire University.

-The best pubs next to the stadium are the Holiday Inn and Harvester Pub, (which doesn't allow fans to display colours inside, but does allow car parking for £3), or the bar at the Power League complex (car park £4.50).
+The best pubs next to the stadium are the Holiday Inn and Harvester Pub, (which allows car parking for £3), or the bar at the Power League complex (car park £4.50).
 And on the nearby canal there are two boats, one called the Boatcake, which mostly sells oat cakes and the other called the Bargain Inn Booze which sells beer and lager, which costs £2 a can or bottle.

 Our tickets cost £25 for adults, with three categories of concessions from £12 to £19.
-Our allocation sold out as soon as they went on sale to members, but it you didn’t get one there is always the ‘beamback’ at Elland Road.
-Stoke still have home tickets available in all parts of the stadium, but they could be heading for their biggest crowd of the season.
-We’re not famous any more!
+Our allocation sold out as soon as they went on sale to members, but it you didn’t get one there is always the first ‘beamback’ of the season at Elland Road.

 During the Premiership years they increased the capacity by about 2,000 by filling in the gap between the Boothen End and the John Smiths Stand, but no further expansion is planned in these more difficult times.